LeNPaul/Lagrange/_posts/2016-05-05-Installation-Guide.md

   creditlink: ""
 ---

-Lagrange is a Jekyll theme that was built to be 100% compatible with GitHub Pages.
+Lagrange is a Jekyll theme that was built to be 100% compatible with [GitHub Pages](https://pages.github.com/).

+### What is Jekyll?

+Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites.
+Basically, Jekyll takes your page content along with template files and produces a complete website.
+For more information, visit the

 ### Don't know what Jekyll is, or how to use it?

-One of the beautiful

-*Explain what Jekyll is, how it works
+The beauty of hosting your website on GitHub is that you don't have to actually have Jekyll installed on your computer.
+Everything can be done through the GitHub code editor, with minimal knowledge of how to use Jekyll.

+###

+You can download your own copy of Lagrange [here](https://github.com/LeNPaul/Lagrange/archive/gh-pages.zip).

+You can fork the repository [here](https://github.com/LeNPaul/Lagrange/fork).

-*How to use it without actually knowing Jekyll, or installing it on your computer
+*How to use it without actually knowing Jekyll, or installing it on your computer*

-*Using it just on Github, how to build your site, host it, and add posts using GitHub as the CMS
+*Using it just on Github, how to build your site, host it, and add posts using GitHub as the CMS*